Cliff Townhouse – the Perfect Boutique Hotel in Dublin, Ireland

 - 13 minute walk to Temple Bar and Ha’penny Bridge

 - 20 minute walk from Brazen Head Bar

 The airport is only a 20 minute drive from the hotel.

-If you are driving yourselves by car to the hotel, please note that the parking garage is a few blocks from the hotel.
-We advise to park in front of the hotel and have the front desk team help bring your bags in.
+One essential travel tip for visiting Dublin is that we do not recommend driving in the city because of its difficulty.
+However, if you are driving yourselves by car to the hotel, please note that the parking garage is a few blocks from the hotel.
+We advise you to park in front of the hotel and have the front desk team help bring your bags in.
 Then they can help direct you to the Q Park, where guests have a discounted rate of €17.50 per day.

 If we find ourselves in Dublin again, we would stay at Cliff Townhouse in a heartbeat.
 It is truly the best boutique hotel in Dublin.
 The food was incredible, the hotel room was warm and cozy and the staff was very helpful and friendly.
 We could not have asked for anything more and highly recommend everyone stay at Cliff Townhouse in Dublin, Ireland.

 Christina + Adam